-Due to the coronavirus pandemic, more and more employees are being asked by companies to work from home and remain safe.
+Due to the coronavirus pandemic, more and more employees are being asked by companies to work from home and remain safe while maintaining a good work-life balance.
 With this, the struggle of employees to find a sense of calm and stability continues to increase.
-Despite the many benefits of remote work—increased productivity and flexibility, zero commute, and reduced carbon footprint—this work arrangement could make it harder to unplug from your workday, resulting in exhaustion and severe burnout.
+Despite the many benefits of remote work—increased productivity and flexibility, zero commutes, and reduced carbon footprint—this work arrangement could make it harder to unplug from your workday, resulting in exhaustion and severe burnout.

 Create a healthy morning routine.

 There is no better way to kick off your day with a well-established morning routine.
 Making your bed to begin with will make you feel like you have already accomplished something.
-A little exercise can also keep you energized for the entire day and a plateful of healthy high-protein breakfast can keep you full all morning, thus avoiding those frequent trips to the kitchen while working.
+Bodyweight exercises can also keep you energized for the entire day and a plateful of healthy high-protein breakfast can keep you full all morning, thus avoiding those frequent trips to the kitchen while working.

 Make a to-do list before you start your day.